confluentinc/cp-docker-images/docs/configuration.rst

 Required Settings
 """""""""""""""""
-The following settings must be passed to run the Kafka Connect Docker image.
+The following settings must be passed to run the Kafka Connect Base and Kafka Connect Docker images.

 ``CONNECT_BOOTSTRAP_SERVERS``